ibm-cloud-docs/vpc/vsi_is_troubleshoot_b300_gpu_performance.md

 In some instances, one or more NVIDIA B300 GPU clock speeds are locked, which can cause degraded performance or higher power usage on affected GPUs.
 {: shortdesc}

+NVIDIA HGX B300 accelerated virtual server profiles are available for select customers.
+Create a [support case](/docs/account?topic=account-open-case&interface=ui) if you are interested in purchasing and using this offering.
+{: preview}

 When you run the `nvidia-smi` command to check GPU status, you see that some GPUs are running at significantly higher clock speeds and power usage than others, even when no workload is running.
 {: tsSymptoms}